OctavioProfeta/OctavioProfeta.github.io/index.md

 *   Aliens

 {: style="text-align: justify;"}
-We also want to know whereas these subjects appears in the cinema industry, and whether the movies treating them know some kind of success, aswell as point geographical and temporal trends.
+Now that we chose what fears we want to dig into, how are these fears depicted in movies?
+How do they evolve chronogically?
+Are fears covered in movies related to historical, political or cultural events?
+What is the geographical distribution of these fears?
+What patterns emerge in the portrayal of fears, are there recurring combinations of fears depicted on screen?
+Do movies addressing societal fears tend to have a higher IMDb rating compared to those exploring other themes?
+And finally, what evolution of the society can we depict from all the previous result?

+These are different questions we will attempt to answer through our analysis.

 ## The datasets

 {: style="text-align: justify;"}
-We will be using the [Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/), which is a dataset containing more than 42'000 movie plot summaries, aswell as some other corresponding metadata.
-Added to that is the IMDb, which contains information about film's box office.
+We will be using the [Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/).
+This dataset contains more than 42'000 movie plot summaries as well as general information about the movie such as the release date or the production country.
+We added to that the IMDb dataset, which contains information about film's average rating and the number of votes.

 ## Ready, set... analyse !